acg-team/STR_population_structure/README.md

 ## 2. Key Components of the Pipeline

-All core analysis scripts are located in `scripts/`.
+All core analysis scripts are located in the `scripts/` directory.
 The pipeline includes:

 - STR matrix construction and filtering
 - Cross-dataset STR overlap and batch-effect filtering